-If you have a business presence or "nexus" (see page 23) for tax purposes in another state, or are performing taxable services, installation, construction or repairs in another state, you may be required to register in that state.
+If you have a business presence or "nexus" for tax purposes in another state, you may be required to register in that state.
 Even if you do not have nexus, your registration will prevent the inconvenience of having your customers contacted directly by state tax authorities seeking to collect compensating use tax.
 Consumers are responsible for remitting use tax on purchases bought from unregistered out-of-state vendors.
 The states have authority to bill consumers for the unpaid compensating use tax plus penalty and interest.